 Lower Division Courses as Prerequisites for Upper Division Courses

-Students who plan to take upper-division production courses should take RTF 317, Narrative Strategies, and RTF 318, Introduction to Image and Sound, as two of these three courses.
+Students who plan to take upper-division production courses must take RTF 317, Narrative Strategies, and RTF 318, Introduction to Image and Sound, as two of these four courses.
 A grade of B or better in both RTF 317 and RTF 318 is a prerequisite for all upper division production courses.

-Students interested in courses about digital technologies and development should take RTF 319, Intro to Digital Media.
+Students interested in courses about digital technologies and development should consider RTF 319, Intro to Digital Media.

-Students who plan to take screenwriting or media studies courses dealing with critical and cultural analysis should take RTF 314, Development of the Motion Picture, or RTF 316, History of Radio and Television.
+Students who plan to take screenwriting or media studies courses dealing with critical and cultural analysis should consider RTF 314, Development of the Motion Picture, or RTF 316, History of Radio and Television.

-Students interested in courses about communication technology and/or information policy should take RTF 309, Communication Technology and Society.
+Students interested in courses about communication technology and/or information policy should consider RTF 309, Communication Technology and Society.

 Students are permitted a great deal of flexibility in choosing these courses, with the caveat that students must be careful to take the appropriate lower-division prerequisites for each upper-division course.